renpy/renpy/sphinx/source/translation.rst

 Style Translations
 ==================

-It may be necessary to change styles—especially font-related styles—when translating a game.
+It may be necessary to change styles â€“ especially font-related styles â€“ when translating a game.
 Ren'Py handles this with ``translate style`` blocks and ``translate python`` blocks.
 These blocks can change language-related variables and styles.
 For example::